alexandercoulter/fastfrechet/paper.md

 # Statement of Need

 Fréchet regression with variable selection is currently not implemented by any software package, available only through the Supplementary Material of
 @tucker_variable_2023 (hereafter "`Tucker` materials").
-As discussed in
-@coulter_fast_2024, the implemented algorithm is prohibitively slow.
+The `Tucker` algorithm is prohibitively slow, for example taking 1.5 hours to run on a modest 207 patient, 34 covariate data set size from the HYPNOS CGM cohort [@coulter_fast_2024], even prior to resampling methods.
 Implementation of Fréchet regression in 2-Wasserstein space without variable selection is supported by the `Tucker` materials, and by two R packages: `WRI` [@liu_wri_2022] and `frechet` [@chen_frechet_2023].
 These packages face certain practical limitations.
 For instance, `WRI` requires continuous distributions, and does not allow user-specified constraints for the distribution support.
-`frechet` offers more flexibility in user specifications, but its solver for Fréchet regression is slow and may not accurately satisfy constraints.
+`frechet` offers more flexibility in user specifications, but its solver for Fréchet regression may not accurately satisfy constraints and is comparatively slow (i.e. takes upward of 10,000$\times$ longer than `fastfrechet`), as we show in the next section.

 The `fastfrechet` package addresses these limitations by providing a fast, scalable, and user-friendly implementation of both Fréchet regression and